getsentry/symbolicator/README.md

 [Documentation]

+## Contained Binaries

+This repository contains several binary crates that can be run with `cargo run -p <PACKAGE>`:

+* `symbolicator`: Runs a symbolicator server.
+Calling `cargo run` without a package will run this binary.
+* `symsorter`: Sorts debug files into a structure usable by `symbolicator`.
+* `wasm-split`: Adds build IDs to wasm files.
+* `symbolicli`: Performs symbolication on the CLI.
+See [the readme](./crates/symbolicli/README.md).

 ## Compiling

-Symbolicator is currently not distributed as binary, which means you need to compile it yourself.
+Symbolicator is currently not distributed as a binary, which means you need to compile it yourself.
 It is written in [Rust] and requires the latest stable Rust compiler.